 So you’ve decided that your father and grandfather were onto something after all.

 They knew that smooth lines and soft skin were a sharp combination, and the straight razor would take them there.
-It’s gives you full control and it’s classy.
+It gives you full control, and it’s classy.

-Originating in 1680, this razor has seen several manufacturers, varying materials, and names ranging from the open razor to the cut-throat razor.
+Originating in 1680, this razor has seen several manufacturers, different materials, and names ranging from the open razor to the cut-throat razor.
 Here is the reason for your trepidation.

 You want to shave your face with Sweeney Todd’s knife.

-What seemed like a nostalgic, gentlemanly choice now has you lost in a sea of information, products, and images of meat pies.
+What seemed like a nostalgic, gentlemanly choice now have you lost in a sea of information, products, and images of meat pies.

 Quick Comparison: Our Picks for the Best Straight Razors